cmudig/draco2/docs/facts/schema.md

 ## Field Properties

 Draco can use information about the field type and field statistics.
 Each field entity is associated with a field.
 The facts therefore have the form of e.g. `attribute((field,type),foo,number).` (read as _the type of the foo field is number_).
-For each field, there should be a entity fact `entity` that tells Draco that the field exists on the root (e.g. `entity(field,root,foo).`).
+For each field, there should be an entity fact `entity` that tells Draco that the field exists on the root (e.g. `entity(field,root,foo).`).

 `(field,name)`
 : The name of the field.